kjl-89/choose-your-adventure/Outbreak/scene6A.md

 # Go with the Military

-You lift your kids into the truck.
+You lift your daughter into the truck.
 The soldier slams the door behind you.

 Through the window, you see the city burning as the convoy speeds away.